NILOTIC WANDERINGS

 ... then on another island, Sehel or Elephantine (Amr didn't specify) for a little tour of a traditional Nubian village:

-(First and last photos by Cecilia Camus; the last one features the village school)
+(Photos by Cecilia Camus; the last four are pics of the school)

 (Photos de Mireille Legros)